Opinions on Elective Colostomy Stoma Placement?

 Beachboy

-If your stoma is too close to your skin, output will get on your skin near the wafer seal area.
-Causing irritation and leaks.
+If your stoma is too close to your skin, output will get on your skin near the wafer seal area, causing irritation and leaks.
 You'll have to use convex wafers.

-Mention to your surgeon you want the stoma to stick out enough to prevent it from declining to skin level.
+Mention to your surgeon that you want the stoma to stick out enough to prevent it from declining to skin level.

 Mine sticks out from 1 inch to 2.